pwittchen/git-aged-branches/README.md

 Usage
 -----

-Clone repository or single script and use it as follows:
+clone repository or single script and use it as follows:

 ```
 ./git-aged-branches.sh [options] [arguments]